The 20th Century: 1930 to 1939

 Duke University Hospital begins a three-year nursing diploma program.
 Nursing students may earn a baccalaureate degree by taking two additional years of general education courses at Duke University.
 Duke University School of Nurisng offers advanced training in anesthesia, the first nurse anesthesia program in North Carolina.

 In 1931 the Duke Endowment studied hospital schools of nursing in hospitals that averaged fewer than 20 patients a day.
-They found that those schools were unable to provide a professional education for nurses and that nursing studnets were sometimes used for cheap labor.
+They found that those schools were unable to provide a professional education for nurses and that nursing students were sometimes used for cheap labor.

 The federal government’s response to the human suffering experienced during the Great Depression, called the New Deal, included funding public health nursing programs.
 In NC the number of public health nurses increased from 65 in 1933 to 297 in 1940.
 These new nurses, using funds from the WPA, ERA and the Social Security Act performed many valuable functions including inspection and referral of school children, home health care and immunization clinics for thousands of North Carolinians during this time.
 The benefits of public health nursing were evident to all.
 Article about Nursing in New Deal Programs in NC.

 Margaret Dolan was born in Lillington, NC.
-She would go on to chair the Department of Nursing at the UNC School of Public Health, and serve as President of the NCSNA (1957-1959), the American Journal of Nursing Company (1960), American Nurse Association (1962-64), National Health Council (1969-1970), and the American Public Health Association (1973 until her death that year).
+She went on to chair the Department of Nursing at the UNC School of Public Health, and serve as President of the NCSNA (1957-1959), the American Journal of Nursing Company (1960), American Nurse Association (1962-64), National Health Council (1969-1970), and the American Public Health Association (1973 until her death that year).

 1935 program of the annual meeting of the NC State Colored Nurse Assoc.